-Assignments: I will upload assignments for each topic covered on Canvas.
+Assignments: I will upload on Canvas a total of three assignments.
+Each assignment will have a weight of 3.33%.
+You must submit your assignments (a hard copy) by the due date mentioned on the assignment at the beginning of the class.
 The assignments will not be graded.
-Their purpose is to make you solve questions on your own so that you develop intuitions as to how to solve questions in the exams.
-In case you want to solve the questions on the assignments before I solve them in the class (which I will do for each assignment) and check your understanding of the material, you are welcome to set up an office appointment with me or with the TA by sending me or the TA an email to the respective email address.
-I will also solve questions from the exercise at the end of each chapter that is covered in the textbook.
-In general, in each class I will try to solve at least one question selected either from my own question bank or from the textbook exercise or from the assignment.
+You will receive full points for submitting an assignment.
+However, I will check each assignment carefully and you must answer all the assignment questions to receive the full points.
+You will receive zero points for failing to submit an assignment by the due date.
+After the due date, I will upload the answer key to each assignment on Canvas.
+The purpose of the assignments is to make you solve questions on your own so that you develop intuitions as to how to solve questions in the exams.
+I will also solve each assignment in the class.
+If you have questions about the assignment questions, you are welcome to set up an office appointment with me or with the TA by sending me or the TA an email to the respective email addresses.
+I will also solve some of the questions from the exercise at the end of each chapter that is covered in the textbook.
+In general, in each class I will try to solve at least one question selected either from my own question bank or from the textbook exercise or from the assignment set.
 I think all of this will give you enough practice opportunities.
 My criterion for selecting questions from these sources will be this: each question should make you approach the given material from a different point of view and/or expose you to a different intuition for a given material; I don't find it useful to solve similar types of questions or the same question multiple times.
 You should solve as many problems on your own as you can.
 Finally, it's your responsibility to attend lectures on a regular basis and know how to solve questions.
 I will not solve a question more than once in the class or in my office hours (if you drop by) just because you missed a class during which that question was solved.